sudoleg/YouTubeGPT/README.md

 ## Features :sparkles:

-YTAI summarizes YouTube videos and is not the first project to do that.
-However, it offers some features that other similar projects and AI summarizers on the internet don't:
+YTAI lets you **summarize and chat (Q&A)** with YouTube videos.
+Its features include:

-- **provide a custom prompt** :writing_hand:
+- **provide a custom prompt for summaries** :writing_hand:
-  - you can tailor the response to your needs by providing a custom prompt or just use the default summarization
+  - you can tailor the summary to your needs by providing a custom prompt or just use the default summarization
 - **automatically save summaries** :open_file_folder:
   - the summaries can be automatically saved in the directory where you run the app.
 The summaries will be available under `<YT-channel-name>/<video-title>.md`
+- **create your own knowledge base**  :floppy_disk:
+  - once you process a video, you can chat with it at any time!
 - **choose from different OpenAI models** :robot:
   - currently available: gpt-3.5-turbo, gpt-4 (turbo), gpt-4o
   - by choosing a different model, you can summarize even longer videos and potentially get better responses